mahdiyazdani/Hypermarket/docs/blurry-product-images.md

 # Blurry Product Images

+When your product images are blurry there are two things that could be happening.

+**One,** your image size settings may not be adequate *(too small)* for Hypermarket theme.
+This can cause problems as the Hypermarket theme wants an image at 954 x 782 pixels, but you are giving it one at 400 x 400 pixels.

+**Two,** the original images you uploaded aren’t **high resolution enough**.
+Even if your image settings are right, the original image source is too small.
+The only thing you can do in this case is re-upload appropriate sized images to begin with.

 !> For any customization and prior making any changes to the theme code, we recommend that you install [Hypermarket child theme](install-hypermarket-wordpress-child-theme).
 This ensures that your changes won’t be lost when updating to a new version of Hypermarket.

 ## Image types & sizes